toszczypko/toasty/README.md

 ### Running Tests

 Test registration is done automatically when the test is defined.
-To execute all tests in file, use the `RunTests()` function:
+To execute all tests in file, use the `RunTests()` macro:
 ```C
 int main() {
     return RunTests();